 Even if you think the IRS may delay your refund, we encourage you to file early.
 Filing early can help prevent identity thieves from filing a fraudulent return in your name.

-The City offers FREE tax help at sites around the city starting on February 2, 2019.
-Click here for a full list of locations where free tax help is available.
+The City offers FREE tax PREP in the city starting Saturday, January 29, 2022.
+Click here for a full list of locations for FREE TAX HELP is available.

 ALERT: You may need to renew your ITIN

 Who Has to Renew an ITIN (Individual Taxpayer Identification Number)?

 There are three groups of ITIN holders who may need to renew their ITINs so they can be used on returns filed in 2020: